lohcoh/lohcoh-core/lohcoh-docs/TechnicalNotes.md

 Right now I'm thinking that component implementations query the LowkodeRepository with LINQ.
 After an set of results is built the results can be customized with pipeline transformers, ala Apache Cocoon.

+### Metadata processing - take 2
+JSON Schema provides mechanisms for customizing schemas, perhaps lowkode should use these mechanisms to customize schema.
+The downside... binds lowkode to JSON Schema.

 ## Metadata Providers

 ### Metadata Initialization